GoogleCloudPlatform/generative-ai/vision/use-cases/hey_llm/README.md

 _Optional:_ `context` is an optional cell range you can provide as context.
 For example, if the instruction is "Write copy to sell," you can provide a list of ad copies you find inspiring to specify the desired style.

 _Optional:_ `model` is a Gemini model version to use.
 The default value is `gemini-1.5-flash`.
-See https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models for available models.
+See [Google models](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models) for available models.

 If you don't need to specify `context` but want to specify `model`, pass an empty string to the third argument.
 For example, to use Gemini 1.5 Pro, the function would look like this: